dnkFrvgv/SocketSyncChat/README.md

 ## Overview

-This is a simple socket communication program developed in C# using console applications.
+This is a socket communication program developed in C# using console applications.
 The program facilitates synchronous communication with a persistent connection, utilising stream sockets and the TCP protocol.
 The server application listens on a specific IP address and port.
 The client application connects to the server's IP address and port.
 ## Features

 - **Communication Type:** Synchronous